dfient/coinbase-bot/README.md

   ./trade.js market ADA-EUR --budget 10 --target 3.0 --stoploss 1.0
 ```

-This will buy ADA for €10, and use same stoposs and take profit rules as above.
+This will buy ADA for €10, and use same stoploss and take profit rules as above.

 Note: There is no guarantee that the take profit (limit) order finds a match, e.g. if the price spikes very momentarily.
 The bot does not have a fallback for this at the moment (a future version should let the order stay open for e.g. 2 minutes, then cancel it and replace the stop order).